sarajuliefrajtova/english-for-designer/01-one-word/index.md

 ## Final version

-by Sára Julie Frajtová, 22nd of November 2023
+by Sára Julie Frajtová | 22nd of November 2023

 ![Satiric Illustration About Heartfelt Robotic Conversations When Using 'OK' word](Satiric_Illustration_About_Heartfelt_Robotic_Conversations_About_OK_Word.png)